bryanandersen5/Book_Records/README.md

 - Add **timestamp logging** for each record update
 - Refactor into **multiple source/header files** for modularity
 - Expand to support **multiple fields** (e.g., email, address) per contact
-- Optional: Build a **GUI version** using Qt or integrate with a web front-end

 ---